nasa-gibs/onearth/src/mrfgen/README.md

 * mrf_blocksize: The MRF tile size.
 All tiles are square.
 * mrf_compression_type: The internal image of the MRF.
 Valid values are JPEG, PNG (for RGBA PNGs), PPNG (for 256 color paletted PNGs), EPNG (for encoded PNGs, requires [overtiffpacker.py](overtiffpacker.py)), JPNG (for blended JPEG/PNG MRF), TIFF, or [LERC](https://github.com/Esri/lerc).
 * target_x: The full x output size of the MRF image. target_y is calculated to maintain native aspect ratio if not defined in ```<target_y>```.  ```<outsize>``` may be used to specify both x and y output size as one parameter.
-* mrf_merge: (true/false) Whether overlapping input images should be merged on a last-in basis when performing inserts.
-Defaults to "false" for faster performance.
-* mrf_noaddo: (true/false) Don't run gdaladdo if UNIFORM_SCALE has been set.
-Defaults to "false".
-* mrf_clean: (true/false) run mrf_clean.py script on generated mrf file to reduce file size
-* mrf_parallel: (true/false) run mrf_insert calls in parallel to improve performance.
-See num_cores.
-* num_cores: (int) number of cores to use with mrf_parallel.
-Recommended is 2-4, depending on number of input files.
-* mrf_strict_palette: (true/false) Validate that the colors in input files match the MRF colormap.
-A warning is sent if there are mismatches.
-Defaults to "false".

 These parameters are available but not used in the example above nor necessarily required.